 Home senior care facilities and agencies have to securely gather, manage, and dispose of customer data, being HIPAA compliant.
 Thus, your platform should provide policies for the secure collection, handling, storing, and disposal of personally identifiable information and other types of data — EMR and EHR information, medical images, interview videos, etc. The product should also be built with scalability in mind to support simple access to new regions and business growth.

 A flexible system allows adding new features or reconfiguring the existing ones easily, so the business can adapt the platform to its needs, not bend their strategy to the existing design.
 This is a huge competitive advantage that allows the business to stand out, move fast, and continuously deliver more to its customers.

 Your senior care platform will be run by many users who will perform multiple operations at once.
 The product architecture must ensure the system can simultaneously handle a large number of user requests of various types and perform well under heavy load.

-The next step is looking at the must-have features of the custom software for the in-home care business.
+The next step is looking at the must-have features of the custom software for the home care business.

-Must-Have Features for a Useful Senior Care Software System
+Must-Have Features for a Useful Homecare Business Management Software

-At Demigos, we know exactly what features a successful senior care product needs.
+At Demigos, we know exactly what features a successful homecare agency management product needs.
 All the features listed below are implemented in the solution we developed for Wendy’s Team — a US-based home healthcare provider across Colorado.